Kaposi's sarcoma-associated herpesvirus: Virology

 During latency, LANA is the only viral protein that is required for viral replication, which is carried out by the host replication machinery.
 LANA tethers the viral DNA to cellular chromosomes, inhibits p53 and retinoblastoma protein and suppresses viral genes needed for full virus production and assembly ("lytic replication").
 Why only a subset of virus genes expressed during latency is not fully understood.
 But it has been shown that the latency associated gene expression can be explained in part by a characteristic epigenetic state that KSHV episome acquires during latency.
 LANA plays an important role during latency, regulating both host and virus transcripts and binding to multiple active promoters; it also associates with the host protein hSET1 that creates H3K4me3 marks in chromatin.

 Various signals such as inflammation may provoke the virus to enter into lytic replication.
 The primary viral protein responsible for the switch between latent and lytic replication is known as the ORF50 Replication Transactivation Activator (RTA).
 When cell signaling conditions activate the generation of RTA, it in turn activates synthesis of a stereotypic cascade of secondary and tertiary viral proteins that ultimately make components of the virus capsid and also the DNA synthesis enzymes required to replicate the virus genome.

 During lytic replication, it is believed that the virus genome is replicated as a continuous linear molecule off of an episome (so-called rolling circle model).
 As each unit genome is replicated, it is cut within the terminal repeat region, and then packaged into a virus particle (virion).
 The virus then becomes enveloped with a lipid membrane as it transits the nucleus and the cytoplasm to exit the cell.
 Thus, whereas KSHV genome is circular in the nucleus of latently infected cells, it is packaged into infectious viruses as a linear molecule.
 When the virus enters into lytic replication, thousands of virus particles can be made from a single cell, which usually results in death of the infected cell.

 COVID-19 and KSHV

 It was discovered in 2020 that infection with the SARS-CoV-2 virus, the virus which causes COVID-19, may induce the lytic reactivation of KSHV in the human body, causing the herpes virus to cease latency and begin the formation of cancerous cells.
-Further, it was discovered that some medications used to treat the infection with SARS-CoV-2, namely Nafamostat and Azithromycin, ended up promoting the production of mature virions, "... potentially inducing KSHV lytic reactivation."
+Further, it was discovered that some medications used to treat infection with SARS-CoV-2, namely Nafamostat and Azithromycin, ended up promoting the production of mature virions, "... potentially inducing KSHV lytic reactivation."